Auto-Hawk/awkJSON5/README.md

 * **Parameters**:

   * `fObj` – the object / map to be stringified
-  * `fIndent` – character used to indent each level of the JSON tree
+  * `fIndent` – character(s) used to indent each level of the JSON tree.
+   <br>A Number indicates the number of spaces to use for each indent.
 * **Return**: JSON string

 ## Compatibility